 Bee Biology, Ecology

-The honey bee is a very complex superorganism.
-Properly understanding the honey bee ecology will allow you to make decisions when complex situations arise.
+The honey bee is a very complex super-organism.
+Understanding the honey bee ecology will allow you to make decisions when complex situations arise.

 Business, Marketing, Economics

 Even if you keep honey bees only as a hobby, they will produce multiple products people can buy.
-Proper understanding of these products and how to make them will give you more avenues to expand your knowledge of bees and their contributions.
+Understanding these products and how to make them will give you more avenues to expand your knowledge of bees and their contributions.

 Professional Development

-The internet is a great resource but can be a detriment to beekeepers because of misinformation.
-Communicating credible information will make you a better mentor to other beekeepers and a better advocate for bees.
+The internet is a great resource, but misinformation can detriment beekeepers.
+Communicating credible information will make you a better mentor to other beekeepers and an advocate for bees.

 Apprentice (0-2 yrs experience)